dougy147/idiomatik/README.md

 # TODO

+- Do not allow same name for different rules or different axioms
+- Do not allow empty axioms
 - For some commands (match, etc.) do not reset last_proposition
-- Do not allow empty axioms
 - Meta character for ANY_OPERAND
 - Draw better trees
-- Specify rules' names
 - Undo command
 - Save logs/transformation
-- Display rules combined in full rewrites
+- Improve rewrite system

 # Resources